 Animated GIF images have become an art of its own, with funny scenes and memes flooding the internet.
 Animated GIFs are also useful to us geeks, for example for showing interactive terminal output.
 When there is not enough content to warrant entire video but you still need moving picture, animated GIF is what you need.
-So today we will show three ways you can create GIFs using open source Linux software.
+So today we will show five ways you can create GIFs using open source Linux software.

 Lets first install the software we need.
-We need above mentioned screen casting software, and we also need imagemagick and mplayer.
-So lets install them.
+We need above mentioned screencasting software, and we also need imagemagick and mplayer.
+So let's install them.

-sudo apt-get install imagemagick mplayer gtk-recordmydesktop
+# apt-get install imagemagick mplayer gtk-recordmydesktop

 Next we use recordmyDesktop software to record terminal window while we execute some command.
 We will keep it simple so we will just ping google.
 When that is recorded, and file is saved in

 ~/Videos/mygif.ogv we move to next step.
 First cd into videos directory.

 # cd Videos/ mkdir img_mygif

 Then we need to dissemble the video to frames